Upload an App and Provide App Details

 During the content review phase, we evaluate apps based on their production value, polish, utility, and entertainment value.

 The third phase is publishing review, where we may discuss details for your app release such as launch date, price, and assets.
 Oculus may make recommendations to any of these areas to maximize the impact of your launch.

 You will receive email as we complete each part of the process.
 When we request updates or changes, we will move your submission into “Changes Requested” status with an explanation of what you need to do.
 In order to proceed, resolve the issue and then resubmit the application to us.
 If you have any questions, send us a message using the Get Developer Support form and we’ll clarify your next steps.
 You can also email us if your submission is locked in “under review” status and you’d like us to put it into “changes requested” so that you can make updates.

 After the review has been completed, we’ll update your status to one of the following:

-Once the review is complete and your app is released, updates to the app binary do not require any additional review.
-The moment you upload a new version of your app binary to the Developer Dashboard’s Production (Store) channel, the app will be pushed out to all existing users of your app, immediately and without review.
+After the review is complete and your app is released, you can update your app binary without going through additional review.
+The moment you upload or copy a new version of your app binary to the Production release channel, the app is pushed out to all existing users of your app immediately and without review.
 Please review the Update Published Apps for more information about updating apps that have already been published.